hvilander/pharmacy-locator/README.md

     `npm install`

-5. Running the server
+5. Start the server

     `bundle exec rails s`

 ## Example site
 Once the rails server is running you can view the unstyled example front end by visiting

 http://localhost:3000

 Clicking the `Find Nearest Pharmacy` button will use the latitude and longitude in the text boxes to calcuate and find the nearest pharmacy in the database.
 There is not currently a view to show an error.
-Leaving a either of the coordinates blank or not a number within the bounds of real latitude/longitude values will log an error to the console.
+Leaving either of the coordinates blank or not a number within the bounds of real latitude/longitude values will log an error to the console.

 Distance is calulated using [geokit-rails](https://github.com/geokit/geokit-rails).
 Instead of re-implementing a haversine or other methods I elected to go with the geokit library as it also opens up geocoding options like inputing an address